cyberark/cyberark-conjur-cli/CONTRIBUTING.md

 1. Before creating a release, ensure that all documentation that needs to be written has been written by TW, approved by PO/Engineer, and pushed to the forward-facing documentation

 1. Commit these changes to the branch.
-Bump version to x.y.z is an acceptable commit message and open a PR for review
+"Bump version to x.y.z" is an acceptable commit message and open a PR for review

-Add a git tag
+### Add a git tag

 1. Once your changes have been reviewed and merged into master, tag the version using `git tag -s v0.1.1`.
 Note this requires you to be able to sign releases.
-Consult the [github documentation on signing commits](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/managing-commit-signature-verification) on how to set this up vx.y.z is an acceptable tag message
+Consult the [github documentation on signing commits](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/managing-commit-signature-verification) on how to set this up. "vx.y.z" is an acceptable tag message
 1. Push the tag: `git push vx.y.z` (or `git push origin vx.y.z` if you are working from your local machine)

 ### Add release artifacts